 iPaaS tools can integrate high-quality data from a wide range of sources, including marketing platforms, software as a service (SaaS), e-commerce, CRM and much more.

 What does the future hold for iPaaS in marketing analytics?

-In spite of this, data integration has rarely been a strength of cloud-based marketing services.
-Though, this emerging trend has initiated efforts to address what has since become a glaring deficiency in these platforms.
+However, data integration has rarely been a strength of cloud-based marketing services.
+Though, efforts are now being taken to address what has since become a glaring deficiency in these platforms.

 Should iPaaS platforms continue their seemingly irrepressible rise towards data-driven supremacy, it may yet spell the end for more antiquated data integration approaches.

 Here at Adverity, we’re proud to say that we’re at the forefront of the iPaaS progression.
 If you’re interested in learning more about iPaaS, reach out to us today!BACK TO POSTS